rodriguesrenato/warehouse_robot_simulation/README.md

     - Run: `rostopic pub /warehouse/order/add std_msgs/String "data: 'DispatchA ProductR 3 ProductG 5'" `

 - If you try to send an Order with invalid Dispatch, Product or quantity, this order will be discarded

+To end the simulation, just hit **CTRL+C** on the terminal that is running WarehouseSimulation node and wait until it finishes the shutdown procedure.

 If you want to check the navigation in rviz, run: